 trattò il western come una ricostruzione storica nazionale, sicché questi film sono in

 realtà la logica continuazione dei kolossal biblici.
 E alla fine della sua carriera ritrovò la

-wind (1942) (film marinaro con naufragio e rivalità fra un capitano e un avvocato) e The
+Reap the Wild Wind (1942), film marinaro con naufragio e rivalità fra un capitano e un avvocato,

-greatest show on earth (sulla vita del circo), dove ancora toccò temi scottanti riuscendo
+e The Greatest Show on Earth (1952) sulla vita del circo, dove ancora toccò temi scottanti riuscendo

 sempre ad impressionare il pubblico.

 The Story of Dr Wassell (1944) e` un film bellico.

 Samson and Delilah (1949) is a very loose adaptation of a Biblical

 story turned into a typical Hollywood melodrama around a stereotypical